 In addition to the main pond, all koi ponds require an efficient filtration setup.
 This is a combination of mechanical, biological and other filtration components.
 These types of filters include:

-These stages remove particulates from your water, which can clog biological filtration if not addressed.
+These stages trap solid particulates from the pond water, which can clog biological filtration if not removed.
 This may include a skimmer basket, settling tank, open-cell foam sheets, sieve filter, or drum filter.
+The mechanical filter needs to be frequently cleaned to remove trapped wastes to keep it working properly.

-Most koi ponds should include a UV (ultraviolet) filter.
+Most koi ponds should include UV (ultraviolet) filtration.
 This filter consists of a UV bulb contained within an opaque housing that the pond water is pumped through.
 This is used to zap algae and other biologic particulates.
-These UV light bulbs will need to be replaced every year.
+These UV light bulbs will need to be cleaned periodically and replaced every year.

 How to Build a Koi Pond